moka-guys/mokabed/LiveBedfiles/Pan5208_Logfile.md

     python3 ~/Desktop/mokabed/LiveBedfiles/TestArea_for_bed_generation_script/compare_genelists.py /home/natasha/Desktop/mokabed/LiveBedfiles/Transcripts/Pantranscriptfiles/Pan5208_alltranscripts.csv Pan5208_genecheck.csv Gene Gene

 NOTE: Output showed the additional regions were from CNV control site and intronic regions.
 Additionally 3 genes (HFE SLCO1B1 NYNRIN) were also highlighted.

+# Fix extra genes

+compare_genelists.py identified 3 genes were extra in the final exomedepth bedfile.
+Upon investigation, these genes were included by the makeExomedepth.sh

+We were requested to include the following addional regions: rs8017377 14:24883881-24883892 (NYNRIN) rs1800562 6:26093135-26093146 (HFE) rs4149056 12:21331543-21331554 (SLCO1B1)

+Rather than only including the specific regions, makeExomedepth.sh included the entire exon of the genes.
+This only affects specified regions in exons.

+To recitify this the Pan5208_exomedepth.bed was manually corrected.
+NYNRIN:
+14	24883801	24886652	NYNRIN_1

+changed to: 14 24883881     24883892   rs8017377